bentoml/BentoML/docs/source/deployment/aws_lambda.rst

 AWS Lambda deployment and management with BentoML
 -------------------------------------------------

-We will use the IrisClassifier BentoService from the getting started guide(https://docs.bentoml.org/en/latest/quickstart.html):
+We will use the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`:

 .. code-block:: bash